Joymaitra56/Drone-Simulation/README.md

 ## Overview

-This project presents an autonomous drone navigation framework capable of exploring unknown environments without relying on GPS.
-The system combines Frontier-Based Exploration, Occupancy Grid Mapping, and graph-based path planning algorithms to enable efficient exploration, obstacle avoidance, and autonomous return to the starting location.
+This project implements an autonomous drone navigation framework for exploring unknown GPS-denied environments using MuJoCo simulation.
+The system combines Frontier-Based Exploration, Occupancy Grid Mapping, IMU trajectory tracking, and graph-based path planning to autonomously explore, map, and safely return to the starting position.

 The project was developed during my Research Internship at the Centre of Excellence in Product Design & Smart Manufacturing (CEPDSM), Maulana Azad National Institute of Technology (MANIT), Bhopal.